Servicing the Valley of the Sun

 What is the first-hour rating of a water heater?

 By definition, the first-hour rating means the capability of your water heater to deliver fully heated water in the first hour.
-It is usually influenced by your water heater’s full capacity and recovery rate.
+It is usually influenced by your water heater’s total capacity and recovery rate.
 When you buy a water heater, you will see a first-hour rating label, as mandated by the government.

-To determine a water heater’s first-hour rating, multiply the tank’s full capacity by 0.70 (70%) and add this number to the heater’s recovery rate.
+To determine a water heater’s first-hour rating, multiply the tank’s total capacity by 0.70 (70%) and add this number to the heater’s recovery rate.
 The total will be the first-hour rating, measured by gallons per hour.
 Why use 70% percent for?
 70% is the hot water the heater can deliver at peak hours.

 Why is only 70% of a water heater's total capacity used when calculating the first-hour rating?
 When you demand hot water by turning on a faucet or shower, new cold water will enter the tank, usually from the bottom, to replace the hot water used.
 This will cause the overall water temperature inside the tank to drop, as it’s being pushed out by the colder water that mixes in; hot water is removed from the top of the tank while cold water is replenished and ready to be heated by the operation of the water heater.